We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 Applying for a work permit in the United Arab Emirates

 Once your company has secured visa quota approval from the Ministry of Labour, you can sign your contract and return it to the employer.
 At this point, the employer can apply for a work permit on your behalf.

 The government undertakes approval checks, which include ensuring your new role couldn’t have been given to any unemployed UAE nationals, as well as background checks on the employer.

 Once this is approved (usually within five days) you will be issued an Employment Entry Visa (sometimes known as a pink visa).
 This can usually be picked up at the airport and will allow you to live in the UAE for two months while you finish your residency visa application.

 Once you are in the UAE, you will need to have a medical screening and attend the Emirates ID service center (sometimes known as a Customer Happiness Center) to show your passport and entry permit and undergo biometric tests.

-Once the Ministry of Labour has received your medical results and your signed employment contract, it will process you on to the centralised payroll system.
+Once the Ministry of Labour has received your medical results and your signed employment contract, it will process you on to the centralized payroll system.

 You can now have your residence visa stamped into your passport.
 Once you have this, you will legally be allowed to open a bank account and access government services.
 After 10 days, you can collect your Emirates ID card.